Telework Preparedness: Effectiveness in the Federal Government

 To ensure your telework strategy is effective and understood by all, it is important to delineate and create clear telework policies.
 You must work closely alongside your Telework Managing Officer and telework coordinators to build and develop a teleworking program.
 This program should not only addresses your department or agency’s needs but should also be compliant with the requirements of The Telework Enhancement Act.

-It is essential when implementing telework options to consider the flexibility and adaptability for your workforce.
+It is essential when implementing telework options to consider the flexibility and adaptability of your workforce.
 Consider the needs of your employees and your department or agency as a whole.

 It may not always be appropriate or necessary for telework to remain as a permanent and full-time fixture for each individual employee.
 Rather it can be used in combination with in-office work and fieldwork to maintain a balanced approach.
 This can balance the specific needs of your workforce with your department or agency.